odan/odan.github.io/_posts/2019-12-02-slim4-oauth2-jwt.md

 ### Where to store the token?

-The client can store the token in a cookie.
 If you store a JWT as a cookie, make it `HttpOnly` and `Secure`.

 A cookie with the `HttpOnly` attribute is inaccessible